skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

 objdump -macho -disassemble /usr/lib/system//libsystem_platform.dylib > libsystem_platform_disasm.out
 ```

-I stored whole output into the file hoping to work closely with the other symbol strings.
+I stored whole output into the file, hoping to work closely with the other symbol strings.
 But the result which I saw was a surprise for me.
 Output file was about 8k lines and I used search to find `_os_lock_lock`.
 And found this:

 ```asm
 _os_lock_lock: